mikegagnon/zbg-doc/doc/main.md

 Zen Beer Garden protects each worker with a *Doorman* and a *Bouncer*.

-The Doorman charges admission fees, which limits the amount of requests the worker receives.
+During overloads, the Doorman makes requesters do work, which slows the rate of malicious requests.

 The Bouncer kicks out requests that overload the worker.